 This article provides instructions on how to back up your Wharton account data.
-Every student should have a Google Takeout Archive, as it is the most sure-fire way to ensure you have all of your Wharton account data.
+Every student should have a Google Takeout Archive to ensure you have all of your Wharton account data.
 Instructions on how to transfer/import/view your mail using various services can be found here.

 Before You Start